Marsilea-viz/marsilea/docs/source/tutorial/concatenation.rst

 Concatenate multiple x-layout
 =============================

-You may want to visualize two or more heatmaps side by side.
-Although, this can be done simply by merging images, heatgraphy provides a concatenation feature that can easily concatenate multiple heatmaps together with ease.
+Visualizing multiple heatmaps side by side can provide valuable insights.
+While merging images is one way to do this,
+Heatgraphy offers a seamless concatenation feature that effortlessly combines multiple heatmaps for you.

-Here we have one blue heatmap and a green heatmap.
+Suppose you have a blue heatmap and a green heatmap, as shown below:

 .. plot::
     :context: close-figs